Deniz-Koseoglu/CT-Toolkit/Example Use Vignette.md

 The output of `runcor_analysis` should consist of two files:
 ![Image3](https://image.ibb.co/i05rXe/Untitled3.png)

+1. The **.pdf file** contains the plots for every combination of running correlations, p-value corrections, and changepoint analysis algorithms chosen by the user.
+2. The **.xlsx file** contains correlation coefficients and p-values for every data type chosen for the running correlations (in this case: Raw Data, Absolute Differences, and Relative Differences on sheets 1, 2, and 3).
+The final sheet contains the changepoint locations for each of these data types along the x-axis (which is represented by Age, in cal kyr BP, in this example).

 The full list and descriptions of `runcor_analysis` arguments are available [here]().